indigo-iam/iam/SECURITY.md

 > When the report is submitted, GitHub automatically adds the reporter of the vulnerability as a collaborator and as a credited user on the proposed advisory.

 6. Optionally, click **Start a temporary private fork** if you want to start to fix the issue.
 Note that only the repository maintainer can merge changes from that private fork into the parent repository.
-When the report is submitted, GitHub automatically adds the reporter of the vulnerability as a collaborator and as a credited user on the proposed advisory.

-Optionally, click Start a temporary private fork if you want to start to fix the issue.
-Note that only the repository maintainer can merge changes from that private fork into the parent repository.